-One of these two course will be offered one long semester/year
+1 One of these two course will be offered each year on a rotating basis.

-Electives can be selected from within and outside of the department to match the students interests and career goals.
-Elective courses in the department might include Psychometrics, Neuropsychopharmacology (spring only), History and Systems, etc. Any course outside of the department at the 5000 level or above can be taken as an elective if students receive approval from the instructor or that department's graduate advisor.
+2 Electives can be selected from within and outside of the department to match the students interests and career goals.
+Elective courses in the department might include Teaching of Psychology, Psychometrics, Neuropsychopharmacology (spring only), History and Systems, etc. Graduate courses outside of the department at the 5000 level or above can be taken as an elective if students receive approval from the instructor and/or that department's graduate advisor.